Hero

 Summary

-Swetrix is an open source, cookieless web analytics platform that focuses on privacy and ease of use.
-You can track pageviews, custom events, user flows, performance metrics, and more — all without cookie banners.
-It also includes web performance monitoring, which most other tools in this list don't offer.
+Swetrix is an open source, cookieless web analytics platform built around privacy and ease of use.
+You can track pageviews, custom events, user flows, and performance metrics, all without cookie banners.
+It also includes web performance monitoring, which most other tools here don't offer.

 Pricing